 If you are wondering how to check whether a piece of software installed on your computer is 32-bit or 64-bit, this post will help.

-(1) If your Windows is 32-bit, then without doubt your installed software/applications is also 32-bit, because the 32-bit of Windows only can be compatible with 32-bit of software/programs.
+(1) If your Windows is 32-bit, your installed software/applications are also 32-bit, because the 32-bit of Windows only can be compatible with 32-bit of software/programs.

-Method 1: Check if software is 32-bit or 64-bit via Task Manager
+Method 1: Check if the software is 32-bit or 64-bit via Task Manager